abhijhacodes/sankhya-backend/README.md

 <br/>

--   Will add steps to setup database soon
+-   See [this guide](./DB-SETUP.md) to setup your postgreSQL and Redis databases locally